tobybreckon/cpp-examples-ml/README.md

 ### Background:

+If I taught you between 2010 and 2013 at [Cranfield University](http://www.cranfield.ac.uk) or [ESTIA](http://www.estia.fr) - these are the C++ examples from class.

 Demo source code is provided _"as is"_ to aid your learning and understanding.

-If I taught you between 2006 and 2013 at [Cranfield University](http://www.cranfield.ac.uk) or [ESTIA](http://www.estia.fr) - these are the examples from class.
+_For a long time, the in absence of other fully worked examples for the OpenCV machine learning components became the de facto reference for the use of these OpenCV routines (any conceptual errors or bad choices of parameters made here have propagated widely)._

 ---